 - 2Create a return home plan

-If everybody you are with will be drinking and there's no designated driver, know ahead of time who you’ll be calling for a ride home, whether that’s a family member or an Uber driver.
+If everyone you're with will be drinking and there's no designated driver, know ahead of time who you’ll be calling for a ride home, whether that’s a family member or an Uber driver.

 - 3Make sure you’re strapped in

-Always wear your seatbelt, regardless of road conditions.
-Heather Geronemus, the national chairwoman of Mothers Against Drunk Driving (MADD), counsels, “The best defense against drunk drivers is to always wear your seatbelt and make sure children are properly restrained.”
+Always wear your seatbelt, no matter how short the drive.
+Heather Geronemus, the national chairwoman of Mothers Against Drunk Driving (MADD), says, "The best defense against drunk drivers is to always wear your seatbelt and make sure children are properly restrained.”

 - 4Drive without distractions

-Whether you're sober or not, stay off the phone and keep your eyes on the road while driving, especially at night.
-Distracted driving rivals drunk driving as one of the most dangerous behaviors on the road.
-You can't always avoid an impaired driver careening toward your car, but staying alert could make all the difference.
+Whether you're sober or not, stay off the phone and keep your eyes on the road, especially at night.
+Distracted driving is nearly as dangerous as drunk driving.
+You can't always avoid an impaired driver careening toward your car, but staying alert gives you the best chance of reacting in time.

 Consequences of Getting a DUI

-Heather Geronemus has become an expert on the consequences of drunk driving from the victim’s side.
-In 2009, her father, Dr. Robert Geronemus, a prominent kidney specialist in Fort Lauderdale, was leaving a medical conference dinner in downtown Miami as a pedestrian when he was struck by a car that went through a red light.
+Heather Geronemus knows the consequences of drunk driving firsthand.
+In 2009, her father, Dr. Robert Geronemus, a prominent kidney specialist in Fort Lauderdale, was walking in downtown Miami after a medical conference dinner when he was struck by a car that went through a red light.

 “Think about what DUIs cost families,” she says.
 “For a victim like me, you can't put a price on a lifetime of memories that you'll never make with a loved one.”
 But Geronemus says there's definitely a monetary cost.
 “From a money perspective, understand what DUIs cost society.
 Estimates show that drunk driving costs our nation over $130 billion per year.
 Much of these costs are borne by taxpayers, not the drunk driver.
 This issue affects us all, and it makes financial sense to try to eliminate drunk driving.”
-What’s the real financial cost for somebody who gets pulled over for driving while intoxicated?
-It’s not pretty.
+What's the real financial cost of a DUI?
+The numbers add up fast.

 “The National Highway Traffic Safety Administration estimates a first-time drunk driver can pay as much as $10,000 in fines, legal fees, and higher car insurance costs,” Geronemus says.

 A DUI continues to impact your wallet long after the initial violation.
-Insurance rates can rise sharply, putting the cheapest car insurance rates immediately out of your reach.
+Insurance rates can rise sharply after a DUI, and you may no longer qualify for the lowest car insurance rates.
 You may also be required to file an SR-22, which you can't do on your own.
-Your insurance company must file the SR-22 for you, and not all insurance companies offer this option.
+Your insurer must file it on your behalf, and not all carriers offer this option.

-Whether or not you need an SR-22, shop around to see if your current insurance provider can still offer competitive auto insurance rates after a DUI.
+Whether or not you need an SR-22, shop around to see if your current insurer can still offer lower auto insurance rates after a DUI.
 Another company might save you money.

 An End to Drunk Driving